 His future plans involve continuing the interdisciplinary nature of his work and hopefully being able to take this into policy development.
 In terms of his Joint PhD, Sean hopes his research has potential spin-offs in helping to educate legal practitioners, judges and others involved in the legal field.

-Find out more about a Monash Warwick Alliance Joint PhD here
+Discover what a Monash Warwick Alliance Joint PhD can do for you